 In the hunt for a perfect tool for project scheduling and management, I started with Basecamp, followed by using another alternative to basecamp over time; one by one.
 Here is a very first comparison of Basecamp vs Asana:

-- Basecamp comes at a flat rate of $99 irrespective of number of users you have.
+- Basecamp offers a flat rate of $99 irrespective of number of users you have.
 Asana, on the other hand, offers a free plan with generous features.
 The paid plans starts at $9.99/ month per user.
-So, if you are a decent team then BaseCamp will be a cheaper option.
+So, if you’re looking for a cheaper option for a decent team then go for BaseCamp.

 - Basecamp offers 500GB space and allows a maximum file size of 2 GB which is more or less enough.
 Asana has a different take on storage.
 A company spokesperson quoted “Asana doesn’t specialize in storage functionality, so instead offers integrations with cloud providers Dropbox, Google Drive, and Box.
 For individual files uploaded to Asana, there’s a 100MB limit per individual attachment”.
 But the good part is that there is unlimited file storage.